JatinKumar1103/Logistics_And_Fleet_Mangement_RBAC/readme.md

 - **driver.routes.js**: Defines routes for drivers to view tasks and update vehicle status.
 - **manager.routes.js**: Contains the routes for the manager, such as monitoring drivers and managing vehicles.
 - **vehicle.routes.js**: Defines the routes for vehicle management, such as adding vehicles, assigning them to drivers, and updating their status.
+- **user.routes.js**: Defines the routes for user-related functionalities such as registration, login, logout, and role assignment.

 ### **middlewares**
 Contains middlewares for authentication and permission handling.

 - **auth.middleware.js**: Verifies JWT token for authentication.
-- **permission.js**: Checks the user's role and permissions to ensure they can access specific routes.
+- **checkRole.middleware.js:**: Validates the role of the user to ensure they have access to specific routes or functionalities.
+- **permission.middleware.js**: Checks if a user has the required permissions to perform certain actions based on their role and assigned privileges.

 ### **utils**
 Contains utility functions for error handling, response formatting, and asynchronous handling.